 Individual requirements, mental health and wellbeing support

 Our team is here to support everyone.
-We encourage you to share any issues related to disability, physical or mental health or wellbeing that may affect your ability to study with us and we will provide you with individual support.
+We encourage you to share any issues related to disability, physical or mental health or wellbeing that may affect your ability to study with us, before and during the application process, and we can work individually with you to ensure you feel able to learn effectively with the College.

 We have partnered with Spectrum Life to ensure you have all the support you need to succeed.
-Whether you wish to access materials, counselling or seek advice about anything from improving your mental health to support with parenting, we will support you.
+Whether you wish to access wellbeing resources, counselling or seek advice about anything from improving your mental health to support with parenting, we will support you.

 Everyone in our Student Services Team is trained in Mental Health first aid, so if you’re not sure what sort of support you need, please contact us at firstname.lastname@example.org or